miniblog/engine/README.md

 As a developer, you mightn't mind getting a little oily; however, you do still want a certain level of convenience.
 You don't want to faff with HTML every time you write an article, but you don't need a fancy admin UI.
 You do want a website that looks half decent, but the focus should be the content.

 Miniblog couldn't be simpler&mdash;if you think it could be then please do get involved :slightly_smiling_face:  Installation is quick, with very little configuration.
-Articles are written in Markdown with a sprinkling of JSON; pop those files in the content directory in your project and you're done!
+Articles are written in Markdown with a sprinkling of JSON; pop those files in the content directory in your project and you're done.

 ## Installation